-Elementary School Children grades preK-6 attend John O. Arnn Elementary School, located in the Sagamihara Family Housing Area, about 3 miles from the main base.
-Special programs are available in reading improvement, english as a second language, art, music, and Japanese culture.
+Elementary School Children grades preK-5 attend John O. Arnn Elementary School, located in the Sagamihara Family Housing Area, about 3 miles from the main base.
+Special programs are available in reading improvement, English as a second language, art, music, and Japanese culture.

 A typical school year for the Camp Zama area schools runs from the last week in August to the second week in June.
 Schedules vary for both the elementary and high schools.

 It is mandatory that all returning students register for school each year.
 Information updates are required to ensure sufficient staff is available to support student population.
-Registration packets are available upon request through the schools and may be obtained before your arrival.
+Registration is done online.
+Please contact the school or the School Liaison Officer for more information.